 Find your voice in the jazz tradition.

-Designed for both singers who are new to jazz and those who are looking to deepen their understanding jazz vocal styles, this course is taught by acclaimed jazz vocalist Annie Chen.
-Alongside Chen and an accompanist, students engage in jazz vocal warmups that build strong singing technique, hone their craft as jazz singers, and develop a sensitivity to jazz rhythms and the stylistic intricacies of swing, jazz and blues through scat singing and lyric interpretation.
+Designed for both singers who are new to jazz and those who are looking to deepen their understanding of jazz vocal styles, Jazz Vocal Lab is taught by acclaimed jazz vocalist Annie Chen.
+Alongside Chen and accompanist Lafayette Harris, Jr., students engage in jazz vocal warmups that build strong singing technique, develop a sensitivity to the rhythms and stylistic intricacies of the blues, swing, and various era-specific styles, hone in focus on lyric interpretation, engage with jazz theory and traditional performance practices, and develop their skills in the art of scat singing.

 SECTIONS & SCHEDULE